See MapTrack in action

 5. Use Mobile Reporting for Field Issues

-Technicians capture photos of tool damage or failures.
+Technicians can capture photos of tool damage or failures, providing real-time updates from the field.

 Enables